Surender2/Power-BI-Hospitality-Analysis/README.md

 # Power BI - AtliQ Hospitality Analysis

-This is a project which I have replicated from Codebasics PowerBI YouTube Playlist.
+This is a project which I have done as part of Codebasics Analytics Bootcamp

 Link to Interactive Dashboard